Warning: This work has been rated 18+ for language, violence, and mature content.

 “I am terribly sorry about this Mr. Ainsworth.
 Please forgive Ren’s behavior just now.
 He is new to the island and does not know the local conduct.”

 “Absolutely not!
 This pleb not only sullied my garb, but humiliated me in public!
 I will have his head without question, and that is final!”

 Ainsworth, Ren saw the name on the list of the Ten Commandments.
-He was the second seat.
+He was the second seat, directly below the first.